 “The most important period of life is not the age of university studies, but the first one, the period from birth to the age six; for that is the time when man’s intelligence itself, his greatest implement, is being formed.”

-Different Approaches to Using Montessori for Elementary and Beyond
+Different Approaches to Using Montessori in Homeschooling for Elementary and Beyond

 My family homeschooled in the 1990s, so it was very difficult to find many affordable Montessori homeschool resources at the elementary level.
 We used unit studies and added some Montessori-inspired activities to our units.
 You can read a bit more about how we incorporated Montessori principles in my post “How to Be a Relaxed Homeschooler.”